Post by Barry Kresch

 Managed charging was introduced as part of an incentive package that the Public Utilities Regulatory Authority (PURA) approved that took effect in 2022.
 It offers an incentive of up to $1000 for the purchase and installation of a 240-volt (level 2) EV charger.

-There are a number of rules.
-Only approved charging equipment is eligible (chargers that have been vetted through an RFQ process).
+There are some rules such as only approved charging equipment being eligible (chargers that have been vetted through an RFQ process).
 Most importantly, taking the incentive requires participation in managed charging.
 The managed charging incentive pays either $120 annually for the base level tier or $300 for the advanced tier, which is more automated and involves using an app to set charging times.
 These are annual incentives.
 It is also possible to enroll in managed charging without having a compliant charger if the vehicle is able to connect via telematics.

 Because Eversource and UI use different back-end vendors, there can be different chargers that are eligible and different vehicles that are telematics eligible.
 At this time, the charger lists are the same.
 These lists are changeable.
 These are the current lists for both utilities.